huggingface/data-is-better-together/prompt_translation/README.md

-# Translation of 500 high-quality prompts for evaluating language model across languages
+# Translation of 500 high-quality prompts for evaluating language models across languages

-There are not enough language-specific benchmarks.
-We want to create a leaderboard for new languages by leveraging the community.
+There are not enough language-specific benchmarks for open LLMs.
+We want to create a leaderboard for more languages by leveraging the community.

 ## How do we plan to do this?